iamashish-1/streamclipper/Readme.md

 ```markdown
 !addcom !clip $(urlfetch https://streamclipper.onrender.com/clip/$(chatid)/$(querystring)?delay=-30)
 ```
+---
-🕒 You can customize the delay parameter (in seconds) by changing -30 to your desired value.
+- 🕒 You can customize the delay parameter (in seconds) by changing -30 to your desired value.
 If omitted, it defaults to -30.

+- ✅ Make sure you have filled [Google form](https://forms.gle/xtzp96MfkVup5TVq7) mentioned above because i need those details to integrate this to your disccord.
+---
 ### 🔹 Delete Clip Command

 Add this command to allow authorized users (e.g. moderators) to delete clips: